Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: Discussion

 \section{Discussion}

 In this paper, we propose a parsimonious model for detecting differences in single variables between correlation-matrix populations.
-In contrast to mass-univariate approaches, we model the cross-dependencies that characterizes correlation matrices using the Wishart distribution and asymptotic theory.
 This allows us to control and reduce the number of parameters in the statistical model and avoid the mass loss of power, which results from ad-hoc multiple-comparisons corrections.
-We see this property as our model's main advantage.
+Our model requires a better description of the cross-dependencies between correlation coefficients, due to both within-subject variability as well as between-subject variability.
+The parametric framework also shows a substantial gain of power compared to the regularized leading eigenvalue statistic, for which inference is derived using a permutation method.
+Our model provides estimates with useful variance approximations for intermediate-level statistics, as well as powerful statistical tests for partial hypotheses.

 Investigating brain connectivity changes in disease states using RS-fMRI represents cases where multiple correlation matrices are compared between groups of subjects.
-Transient global amnesia represents one such case, where the stark clinical symptoms are not necessarily accompanied by visible brain changes, yet they point on a single lesion in the CA1 part of the hippocampus.
+Transient global amnesia represents one such case, where the stark clinical symptoms are not necessarily accompanied by visible brain changes, yet they point to a single lesion in the CA1 part of the hippocampus.
 Functional MRI can provide important clues as to the origin of the disorder.
 Previous studies using fMRI (e.g. \cite{peer2014reversible}) constrained their analyses to the hippocampus and its connectivity, thus potentially missing out on other brain regions involved.
-The use of our novel methodology, that allows unconstrained data-driven analysis of connectivity disturbances across the brain, revealed that the hippocampus is indeed a core region involved in the disorder.
+Our method, which allows unconstrained data-driven analysis of connectivity disturbances across the brain, revealed that the hippocampus is indeed a core region involved in the disorder.
 However, additional regions close to the hippocampus (amygdala and temporal pole) were also implicated, indicating a more widespread disruption in the temporal lobe.
 Specifically, the amygdala disturbance suggests that emotional memory might also be impaired in TGA, opening new avenues for clinical research.

-A major challenge of the model is the computational cost of its estimation procedure, mainly the inversion of $\bar{C}_d$.
-In order to scale up and allow analysis of larger correlation matrices, this gap must be solved, either with the use of sparse matrices, using the pseudo inverse or introduction of parallelization.
+A major challenge of the model is the computational cost of the procedure, mainly the inversion of $\bar{C}_d$.
+In order to allow analyses of larger matrices, this gap must be solved, either with the use of sparse matrices, using the pseudo inverse or introduction of parallelization.